-Vector's financial performance for the year reflects a strong result with adjusted EBITDA' of \$513.5 million.
+Vector's financial performance for the year reflects a strong result with adjusted EBITDA of \$513.5 million.
 This was up \$23.5 million or 4.8% on last year's result.
 Group net profit after tax was \$194.6 million which was \$97.3 million or 100% higher than the prior year.
 The result was largely due to increased earnings, higher capital contributions and lower interest cost being partially offset by higher depreciation and amortisation.
 The prior year also included a non-cash impairment of \$32.0 million.

-SEGMENT ADJUSTED EBITDA1
+SEGMENT ADJUSTED EBITDA

-Adjusted EBITDA1 for our Regulated Networks was \$350.7 million, up \$13.1 million or 3.9% against the prior year.
+Adjusted EBITDA for our Regulated Networks was \$350.7 million. up \$13.1 million or 3.9% against the prior year.
 Adjusted EBITDA1 includes a full-year impact of the Commerce Commission's DPP3 price reset, which came into effect on 1 April 2020 and saw prices reduce by 6.9%, and the retention of loss rental rebates (LRRs) in order to partially mitigate future electricity distribution price increases, and to offset the impact of electricity volume reductions on revenue under the new revenue cap regulatory regime.
 Despite the adverse impact of the DPP3 reset and inflation forecast assumptions used to set DPP3, the Regulated Networks delivered a solid result in the period.
 During the year we retained a total of \$22.8 million of LRRs. and we have announced our intention to pass on a credit of \$20 to Auckland electricity account holders later in the year, representing a distribution of about \$12 million of LRRs directly to customers.

-Gas Trading adjusted EBITDA1 was \$27.4 million, down \$6.5 million against
+Gas Trading adjusted EBITDA was

+\$27.4 million, down \$6.5 million against

-ADJUSTED EBITDA1 FOR VECTOR'S METERING SEGMENT GREW 10.9% TO \$171.6M
+ADJUSTED EBITDA' FOR VECTOR'S METERING SEGMENT GREW 10.9% TO \$171.6M the prior year total of \$33.9 million.

-EBITDA from continuing operations adjusted for fair value changes, associates, third-party contributions, and significant one-off gains, losses, revenues and/ or expenses.
-Refer to Non-GAAP reconciliation on page 44. the prior year total of \$33.9 million.
 The reduction in earnings was mainly due to the sale of the Kapuni gas treatment plant and associated assets, which took place in March 2020.
-After normalising for this sale, adjusted EBITDA1 was flat due largely to improved natural gas and Ongas LPG margins offset by lower Liquigas tolling revenue.
+After normalising for this sale, adjusted EBITDA was flat due largely to improved natural gas and Ongas LPG margins offset by lower Liquigas tolling revenue.
 Vector continues to retain an economic interest in the performance of the Kapuni plant, with the net present value of future income recognised as a \$81.7 million receivable on the balance sheet and \$6.3 million of interest income included in FY21 profit.

-Adjusted EBITDA1 for Vector's metering segment grew \$16.8 million or 10.9% to \$171.6 million, as a result of continued growth in advanced meter deployments in New Zealand and Australia.
+Adjusted EBITDA for Vector's metering segment grew \$16.8 million or 10.9% to \$171.6 million, as a result of continued growth in advanced meter deployments in New Zealand and Australia.